mcjc29/WDI_Project_2/README.md

 ---

 ###### After initial brainstorming and discussing the idea with others, I spent time wireframing.
 This was incredibly helpful to understand the flow of the website.
 It was also at this stage that I decided that given the nature of the problem it was important for all information to be available to non-members.
-The authentication process is reserved for creating a new servcie, comment and rating.
+The authentication process is reserved for creating a new service, comment and rating.

 <img src="https://i.imgur.com/7XtUfQ8.png" width="700">

 ######  Once a service is selected a list of services is displayed with the top rated first.
-There is also the option to add a new service so that the network of services is evergrowing.
+There is also the option to add a new service so that the network of services is ever-growing.
 The address is slide-toggled.

 <img src="https://i.imgur.com/WbnqMr2.png" width="700">